The answer is complicated.

 Maintaining your wheelchair van’s resale and trade-in value

-Maintaining a wheelchair van is very similar to proper maintenance of a normal car, but with a few caveats.
+Maintaining a wheelchair van is very similar to proper maintenance of a normal van or car, but with a few caveats.
 The biggest factors are:

 - Exterior Condition

 - Interior Condition

 - Age and Mileage

 Taking care of your van’s exterior only requires standard car care.
 Doing the following keeps your van looking great:

 - Wash and wax the vehicle monthly